 - Healthcare & nursing

-Writing a Detailed Outline for a Research Paper: Critical Elements to Consider
+A Detailed Outline: Critical Elements to Consider

 It is the opening section to introduce the major details.
 The length of the recommended title is 60 characters.
 On the whole, do not miss this information in the title page: